Investors bet on a quiet tech revolution in Europe

 Flows into tech have been strong globally, with tech sector-focused funds seeing the biggest inflows year-to-date since 2009, according to data from Bank of America Merrill Lynch.

-Likewise Europe-listed robotics and automation exchange-traded fund (ETF) ROBO hit a new record high last week and saw record monthly inflows in February of $80.6 million.
-ABB and Krones are among its top 10 holdings.
+Likewise Europe-listed robotics and automation exchange-traded fund (ETF) ROBO .ROBOT hit a new record high last week and saw record monthly inflows in February of $80.6 million.
+ABB (ABBN.S) and Krones (KRNG.DE) are among its top 10 holdings.

 Morgan Stanley analysts highlighted SAP's S/4 HANA enterprise cloud software which helps integrate data and applications, and also its new product line for the "internet of things" (IOT) - where everyday objects are connected to networks to send and receive data.

-In more traditional sectors of tech, chip makers such as Infineon, STMicroelectronics and ASML are closely linked to Apple and the iPhone cycle.
+In more traditional sectors of tech, chip makers such as Infineon IFXG.BU, STMicroelectronics (STM.MI) and ASML (ASML.AS) are closely linked to Apple (AAPL.O) and the iPhone cycle.
 Infineon shares have surged to a record high.

 Stuart Mitchell, manager of the SWMC European Fund at S.W.
 Mitchell, is betting big on STMicro.
 The stock, up 33 percent this year, is the fund's biggest holding.